-With the help of the Job Execute Extendscript in Premiere Action, it is possible to execute every Extendscript call that Premiere makes available.
-In order for this to work, the render node that executes the stream containing this node must have at least Premiere installed, or better still open.
+With the help of the Job Execute Extendscript in Premiere Action it is possible to execute every Extendscript call that Premiere makes available.
+In order for this to work, the render node that executes the stream containing this node must have at least Premiere installed or opened as recommended.
 The node described here communicates with the invisible Helmut4 Premiere Panel Extension (installed automatically with the client), which executes the Extenscript call.